sass/sass/proposal/package-importer.d.ts.md

 ### Node Package Importer

-The Node Package Importer is the built-in implementation of a [Package Importer] using the standards and conventions of the Node ecosystem.
+The Node Package Importer is an implementation of a [Package Importer] using the standards and conventions of the Node ecosystem.
 When the Node Package Importer is invoked with a string named `string` and a `baseURL` which is either the [previous URL] or the `file:` URL to the entry point:

 * If `string` is a relative URL, return null.